-This Committee reviews and monitors the activities of the Office of Technology Transfer on matters relating to the administration of the University Policy on Technology and Literary and Artistic Works in accordance with the provisions of that policy.
+This Committee reviews and monitors the activities of the Center for Technology Transfer and Commercialization on matters relating to the administration of the University Policy on Technology and Literary and Artistic Works in accordance with the provisions of that policy.
 The committee is chaired by a faculty member, and the majority of members are faculty members without administrative appointments.
 The Committee is consulted in advance concerning any material changes to the policy.
-In addition, the committee approves recommended allocations between the Technology Promotion Fund and the Technology Research Fund.